Day 1 Arrive Bordeaux and transfer to Saint Emilion.

 Morning visit to one of the oldest wineries, the Convent des Jacobins followed by a wine-tasting of 3 – 4 great wines.
-Afternoon tour of the extensive underground monuments of the city dating from Roman times, Transfer to a wine village in the Entre-Deux-Mers.
+Afternoon tour of the extensive underground monuments of the city dating from Roman times.
+Late afternoon transfer to a wine village in the Entre-Deux-Mers.

 Day 4 St Martin de Lerm or Camiran to Caudrot (15 km)

 The Entre-Deux-Mers lies between the Dordogne and Garonne Rivers.
-Walk on the vine-clad slopes above the Garonne Valley to the quaint village of Caudrot.
+Walk on the vine-clad slopes above the Garonne Valley to the quaint village of Caudrot on the river bank.

 Day 5 Caudrot to St Macaire (10 km)

 Walk from Caudrot to the medieval town of St Macaire along the vines, past castles, and the estuary of the Gironde with its fisherman’s huts.